castorfou/guillaume_blog_old/_posts/2021-01-26-reinforcement-learning-readings.md

 ## 1/26/21 - Reinforcement learning, partie 1 : introduction (in French)

-There is a reference to an introduction paper:
-Inspiré de : Sutton, Richard S., and Andrew G. Barto.
-[« Reinforcement learning : an introduction. » (2011)](https://github.com/castorfou/datascience-papers/blob/main/RL/2015%20Reinforcement%20Learning%20an%20introduction%20-%20Sutton%2C%20Richard%20S.%2C%20and%20Andrew%20G.%20Barto/SuttonBartoIPRLBook2ndEd.pdf).
+There is a reference to an introduction paper: from Sutton, Richard S., and Andrew G. Barto [« Reinforcement learning : an introduction. » (2011)](https://github.com/castorfou/datascience-papers/blob/main/RL/2015%20Reinforcement%20Learning%20an%20introduction%20-%20Sutton%2C%20Richard%20S.%2C%20and%20Andrew%20G.%20Barto/SuttonBartoIPRLBook2ndEd.pdf).
 (I have an updated version from 2015)

+There is a reference to a blog article [[2] Steeve Huang.
+“Introduction to Various Reinforcement Learning Algorithms.
+Part I” (Q-Learning, SARSA, DQN, DDPG)”.
+(2018)](https://towardsdatascience.com/introduction-to-various-reinforcement-learning-algorithms-i-q-learning-sarsa-dqn-ddpg-72a5e0cb6287)

+And the paper for OpenAI Gym [[3] Greg Brockman, Vicki Cheung, Ludwig Pettersson, Jonas Schneider, John Schulman, Jie Tang, Wojciech Zaremba.
+“OpenAI Gym”.
+(2016)](https://github.com/castorfou/datascience-papers/blob/main/RL/2016%20OpenAI%20Gym/1606.01540.pdf)